akka/akka-persistence-jdbc/README.md

 The returned event stream contains only events that correspond to the given tag, and is ordered by the creation time of the events.
 The same stream elements (in same order) are returned for multiple executions of the same query.
 Deleted events are not deleted from the tagged event stream.

 ## Custom DAO Implementation
 The plugin supports loading a custom DAO for the journal and snapshot.
-You should implement a custom Data Access Object (DAO) if you wish to alter the default persistency strategy in any way, but wish to reuse all the logic that the plugin already has in place, eg. the Akka Persistence Query API.
-For example, the default persistency strategy that the plugin supports serializes journal and snapshot messages using a serializer of your choice and stores them as byte arrays in the database.
+You should implement a custom Data Access Object (DAO) if you wish to alter the default persistence strategy in any way, but wish to reuse all the logic that the plugin already has in place, eg. the Akka Persistence Query API.
+For example, the default persistence strategy that the plugin supports serializes journal and snapshot messages using a serializer configured using Akka serialization, and stores them as byte arrays in the database.

 By means of configuration in `application.conf` a DAO can be configured, below the default DAOs are shown: